-· Make sure that Lifecycle Controller is enabled.

-- · If there are no disk drives available in ready state, insert additional disk drives and make sure that the drives are in ready state. - If physical disks are in non-RAID mode convert them to RAID mode using iDRAC interfaces such as iDRAC web interface, RACADM, Redfish or WSMan, or <CTRL+R>. - NOTE: During POST, press F2 to enter System Setup or Device Setup.
-CTRL+R option is no longer supported for PERC 10.
-CTRL+R only works with PERC 9 while boot mode is set to BIOS.
+- · Make sure that Lifecycle Controller is enabled. - If there are no disk drives available in ready state, insert additional disk drives and make sure that the drives are in ready state. - · If no virtual disks are present, create at least one virtual disk. - If physical disks are in non-RAID mode convert them to RAID mode using iDRAC interfaces such as iDRAC web interface, RACADM, or WSMAN, or <CTRL+R>.